 At the end of each unit we have the opportunity for pupil voice to be heard; each class will choose a theme to do with their topic that they haven’t yet covered but are intrigued to learn more about, be it the celebrations and festivals, battles or culinary delights!
 This sharing of their learning will help to foster an enthusiasm and sense of curiosity about the past, encouraging the children in their first steps towards being life-long learners.

 Children learn to make links and form a life-long love of investigating, enquiry and questioning.
 This has huge impact on other curricular areas due to the links the children make.
 Vocabulary is continually being expanded and embedded, giving children more confidence to tackle new ideas and dig deeper.
+Our children will be confident to talk about their historical knowledge, referring to timelines and sharing the narrative they will have developed through high quality lessons and teaching.

 Cross-curricular links with history